BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 However, there can be fluctuations in the short run.
 Before starting your Lottery, you should create a Prize Trust Fund, equal to your top prize, in case of an unlikely win that cannot be covered by ticket sales.

-Additionaly, after each game, we suggest that you set aside at least 35% of your gross proceeds for prizes.
+Additionally, after each game, we suggest that you set aside at least 35% of your gross proceeds for prizes.
 Therefore, if only 5% of sales receipts are won as prizes in any given draw, contribute the remaining 30% to your Prize Trust Fund to cover any unexpected wins in future draws.

-The remaining 65% is used to pay for operation of the game and to your benefit.
+The remaining 65% is used to pay for the operation of the game and to your benefit.

 ### Can I accept Direct Debit payments for my weekly lottery?